iKenndac/Blog/source/_posts/2013-10-08-xcode-bots-common-problems-and-workarounds.markdown

 **Note:** I've noticed that Xcode 5.0.1 doesn't seem to refresh branch information quickly.
 Try relaunching Xcode if things get weird.

 Don't forget to file a Radar!
+Again, feel free to duplicate mine: [#15184702: Bots: Checkout failure in git projects that have submodules with a detached HEAD](http://www.openradar.me/15184702).

 ## I made a mistake and now I can't fix the repository from Xcode!